Lafa2K/BoneMasteR/README.md

 2. **Set the bone size**: The addon allows you to set the bone size before generating the bones.

-3. **Click Generate**: Once you've configured the settings, click the "Generate" button to create the bones and the `Vertex Group` for each object.
+3. **Click Generate**: Once you've configured the settings, click the "Generate" button to create the bones and the `Vertex Group` for each object. "need create ROOT vertexGroup if Join selected objects"

 4. **Select the objects and Apply JOIN**: To join the selected objects "JOIN"